lancaster-coder1991/fuel-station-simulator/README.md

 ## Installation

-Clone the repo and then run `npm i` tp install dependencies.
+Clone the repo and then run `npm i` to install dependencies.
 These will include [ts-node](https://www.npmjs.com/package/ts-node), which is required to run the application from the command line.

 ## Running the application

-To run the application, simply run `ts-node src/index.ts`.
-A new fuel statio instance will be created and its `fillNewCar` method will be run every 1.5 - 2.2 seconds.
+To run the application, simply run `ts-node src/index.ts` from the root of the project using a terminal.
+A new fuel station instance will be created and its `fillNewCar` method will be run every 1.5 - 2.2 seconds.
 Output in the console will confirm every time a successful transaction has taken place, or will output `No available pumps!` if a car tries to enter when all pumps are in use or blocking other available pumps.

 ## Current Features